nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 ## Case study for practicals

-Throughout this course, you will be working with data from the Atlantic silverside, *Menidia menidia*, a small estuarine fish
+Throughout this course, you will be working with data from the Atlantic silverside, *Menidia menidia*, a small estuarine fish.

 ![](../img/IMG_8658_SnyderCredit.jpg)

 MORE TO ADD